bender-devs/Bender-v4/docs/developing-bender.md

 ### MongoDB & Redis

-You'll need to spin up Redis & MongoDB to run Bender.
-The easiest way to do this is with [Docker](https://docker.com/).
+You'll need to spin up Redis & MongoDB to run Bender. *MongoDB will require additional setup for access control; details on how to do this may be added later.*

 ### Environment

-Run the following command:
+Run the following command to create a file for environment variables:

+*(On Windows use `copy` instead of `cp`)*

 ```bash
 $ cp example.env .env